Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Introduction

-Creutzig and Ridout then studied the category of weight modules over affine \(\alg{gl}\brac*{1|1}\) and the modular properties of characters \cite{glCR}.
-While category \(\mathcal{O}\) is semisimple and finite, the category of weight modules is neither (this is also true for affine \(\slt\) at non-integral admissible levels and weights).
-However, the span of characters (taken as specific series expansions rather than their analytic continuations) of a distinguished class of weight modules (called \emph{standard modules}) carries an action of the modular group.
-Further, evaluating the Verlinde formula (in a generalised version conjectured to hold for infinite categories of modules) using this action predicts non-negative fusion multiplicities.
-This new generalised Verlinde formula sheds light on the riddle of negative fusion multiplicities of Koh and Sorba: there are linear relations between the analytic continuations of characters of simple weight modules.
+Therefore, the larger category of weight modules, which contains all highest weight modules but also contains relaxed highest weight modules, was proposed as the appropriate category to study modularity in the non-rational setting.
+Creutzig and Ridout started demonstrating the importance of this larger category by first studying weight modules over affine \(\alg{gl}\brac*{1|1}\) and the modular properties of its characters \cite{glCR}.
+In that case study, they showed that while category \(\mathcal{O}\) is semisimple and finite, the category of weight modules is neither.
+They checked, however, that the span of characters (taken as specific series expansions rather than their analytic continuations) of a distinguished class of weight modules (called \emph{standard modules}) carries an action of the modular group.
+Further, they demonstrated that evaluating the Verlinde formula (in a generalised version conjectured to hold for infinite categories of modules) using this action predicts non-negative fusion multiplicities.
+This new generalised Verlinde formula shed light on the riddle of negative fusion multiplicities of Koh and Sorba: there are linear relations between the analytic continuations of characters of simple weight modules.
 So a negative multiplicity in the Verlinde formula for category \(\mathcal{O}\) can be interpreted as a positive multiplicity of a different weight module outside of category \(\mathcal{O}\).
-This work was then generalised to \(\slt\) at all admissible levels \cite{CR1,CR2} and together with other authors to many other families of algebras \cite{CMtheta,RWbghosts,RWtrip,CRRn11,CRRn12,CMSqdim,ACRpar,RSWosp,KRWsl3,FRbp,FRRsl3}.
+This work was then generalised to \(\slt\) at all admissible levels \cite{CR1,CR2}, where the same pattern holds; namely, the category of weight modules is neither semisimple nor finite and there is a generalised Verlinde formula in terms of standard modules.
+Creutzig and Ridout together with other authors later showed that these properties hold for the category of weight modules for many other families of algebras \cite{CMtheta,RWbghosts,RWtrip,CRRn11,CRRn12,CMSqdim,ACRpar,RSWosp,KRWsl3,FRbp,FRRsl3}.